dipy/dipy/doc/api_changes.rst

 - The argument `interp` of the method `dipy.align.imaffine.AffineMap.transform`  has been renamed `interpolation`.
 - The argument `interp` of the method `dipy.align.imaffine.AffineMap.transform_inverse`  has been renamed `interpolation`.

+**Segmentation**

+- The tissue segmentation method ``dipy.segment.TissueClassifierHMRF`` now checks the tolerance-based stopping criterion at every iteration (previously it was only checked every 10th iteration).
+This may result in earlier termination of iterations than with previous releases.

 DIPY 1.2.0 changes
 ------------------